zjin3/LPJMM/README.md

 # LPJMM
-Code for the simulations and the real-world data application in the paper
+Provide the code for the simulations and the real-world data application in the paper "A robust Bayesian latent position approach for community detection in networks with continuous attributes".

 - The "data" directory includes all the data used in simulations and the real data application.